Our Nursing Home Negligence Attorneys Explain UTI Nursing Home Neglect Lawsuits

 Failure to Timely Recognize and Respond to a Urinary Tract Infection

 Regardless of what caused the UTI, nursing home staff have a legal obligation to timely react to the signs and symptoms of the infection.
-This is the job of the nurses to timely communicate these issues to the physician.
+This is the job of the nurses to communicate these issues to the physician.
 If the physician fails to act in a quick enough manner, this may result in a nursing home doctor lawsuit.

 If a patient is displaying the above signs of a UTI, like being unusually confused, and the nursing home staff ignores this problem, it can result in a worsening of the infection.
 If the patient develops full blown sepsis or septic shock from an untreated UTI, this oftentimes proves fatal.